EciStg/order-placement/probe/README.md

 # Probe

-Client applications that do not send an `Accept` header, or choose to accept non-vendor content types, or ab unversioned vendor content type, should receive the latest version of the probe representation.
+Client applications that do not send an `Accept` header, or choose to accept non-vendor content types, or unversioned vendor content types, should receive the latest version of the probe representation.

     Accept: application/json
     Accept: application/xml